Investigate the Kinetics of the Amazing Iodine Clock Reaction

 Analyzing Your Results

 - If you used the Science Journal app to record your data, look at the graph for one trial (you should have three trials for each hydrogen peroxide concentration).
 Your data should look similar to the graph in Figure 4.
 You will see some intial small spikes which appeared when you added the hydrogen peroxide to the solution.
-As long as the reaction solution stays clear, the light intensity will be high, but as soon as the solution gets darker, less light reaches the light sensor, which is why the lux readings decrease.
+As long as the reaction solution stays clear, the sensor readings will be high, but as soon as the solution gets darker, less light reaches the light sensor, which is why the readings decrease.

 Figure 4.
 Example graph of measured light intensity during the iodine clock reaction (left).
 Note, how the light intensity readings start out high, but then suddenly decrease as less light reaches the light sensor as soon as the solution changes color from clear to a dark blue.
 Zooming into the graph (shown on the right) helps you to determine the reaction time (or lag time).
 The x-axes are time in minutes:seconds [min:s] and the y-axes show light intensity in lux.